Doubting Thomas

 Lessons I Have Learned From Doubting Thomas

-On Sunday I attended a Confirmation Service at a local Episcopalian Church.
+I can really relate to the apostle Thomas.
+Doubting, questioning, wondering; these are all things that I have become comfortable with as my faith journey has matured.
+Questions and doubts used to scare me.
+But no more.
+I recall a Confirmation Service I attended at a local Episcopalian Church.
 Speaking to the Confirmation Candidates, the Bishop used the story of doubting Thomas to remind them that their faith journey need not be cut and dry, that it is not only normal but absolutely essential that we sometimes have doubts.
 Questioning things we learn is not a sign of weakness but a sign of curiosity, interest, and thoughtfulness.
 I realize that this is scary for many folks and that questioning the status quo can cause a bit of anxiety.
 But it can also be very freeing as you come to know that you cannot know everything.
 And that is okay.

-Twenty years ago I attended an ecumenical women’s bible study where questioning was actually discouraged.
-We were not to use any outside resources, discuss our own denominational interpretation, or add any controversial opinions.
-Basically, we were to spit back exactly what we read and heard in the commentaries.
-Curiosity, doubt, and questioning were seen as threatening and were quickly squelched.
-I often found myself thinking things like, “How can this be?
+As I study, pray, and contemplate I find myself thinking things like, “How can this be?
 Did it really happen exactly this way?
 What if it means this instead of that?”
-This struggle sent me on a path of curiosity and questioning, and in doing so I was drawn deeper and deeper into my relationship with this amazing Divine Mystery.
+This mindfulness sends me on a path of curiosity and questioning, and in doing so I am drawn deeper and deeper into my relationship with the amazing Divine Mystery.
 Key word: MYSTERY.
 It’s all a beautiful mystery.
 We can’t possibly know everything.
 Nor do we have to.
 This is where we are guided by faith and we realize that loving God does not require of us absolute certainty, knowledge, or proof.
 We can rest in the assurance that our desire to be constantly present in God’s presence is enough.
 How utterly freeing!

 0 Comments